OZY2/CA2_Team11_Server/README.md

-the server.js has routes for appget /allrecyclables which takes all the data from the table recyclables appget /recyclable/:id which gets recyclable by specific id app.post /addrecyclable which adds recyclables
+the server.js has routes for appget /allrecyclables which takes all the data from the table recyclables appget /recyclable/:id which gets recyclable by specific id app.post /addrecyclable which adds recyclables app.put /recyclable/:id which edits recyclables by id and app.delete /recyclable/:id which deletes recyclables by id